nexmo-se/elevenlabs-agent-ws-connector/README.md

 Set up the sample peer Voice API application per the instructions in its [repository](https://github.com/nexmo-se/voice-to-ai-engines).

-Call in to the phone number as set up in that application to interact with the ElevenLabs Speech-to-Speech Conversational AI Agent.
+For **inbound calling**, call in to the phone number as set up in that Voice API application to interact with the ElevenLabs Speech-to-Speech Conversational AI Agent.

-Or using the instructions in the [sample peer Voice API application](https://github.com/nexmo-se/voice-to-ai-engines), you may initiate an outbound call and interact with the ElevenLabs Speech-to-Speech Conversational AI Agent.
+Or using the instructions in the [sample peer Voice API application](https://github.com/nexmo-se/voice-to-ai-engines), you may trigger **outbound calling** to interact with the ElevenLabs Speech-to-Speech Conversational AI Agent.

 #### Your existing Voice API application

 Instead of using the [sample peer Voice API application](https://github.com/nexmo-se/voice-to-ai-engines), you may instead update and use your existing Voice API application to connect voice calls via [WebSockets](https://developer.vonage.com/en/voice/voice-api/concepts/websockets) to this Connector Application and interact with the ElevenLabs Speech-to-Speech Conversational AI Agent.

+You existing Voice API application may be written with any programming language using [server SDKs](https://developer.vonage.com/en/tools) or with direct [REST API] (https://developer.vonage.com/en/api/voice) calls.

+#### Video API application

+You may have your Vonage Video API WebRTC Clients establish sessions with an ElevenLabs Speech-to-Speech Conversational AI Agent through the [Audio Connector] (https://tokbox.com/developer/guides/audio-connector) and this Connector server.

 ### Cloud deployment